Seattle extends streak as nation’s hottest housing market to 15 months

 - Driver kills motorcyclist, pepper-sprays witness in Granite Falls, police say

-Both Vegas and San Francisco’s market rise has been driven primarily by steep increases in the cost of the cheapest homes in those regions.
-But in the Seattle area, the market has grown evenly across all segments — starter homes, trade-up houses and luxury homes.
+The rise of those markets has been driven primarily by steep increases in the cost of the cheapest homes in both regions.

+But in the Greater Seattle area, the market has grown evenly across all segments — starter homes, trade-up houses and luxury homes.

-Nationally, price growth ticked up again, to 6.2 percent, the highest in years.
+Nationally, price growth ticked up again, to 6.2 percent, the highest pace in years.

 And yet prices here are still soaring more than twice as fast as the national average.
 That’s been the case for years now.
 The result: The median single-family home now costs $725,000 in Seattle and $938,000 on the Eastside.